Grow Your Rental Portfolio with a Cash-Out Refinance

 Posted by Hannah Lapin on Mar 17, 2022 2:24:00 PM

-Cash-out refinances, on the other hand, are a fantastic tool for real estate investors looking to grow a portfolio of investments.
-The cash that borrowers pull out of their existing investment properties — whether on a loan or not — could be put toward another rental property, a rental property renovation, or even a flip.
-Let’s take a closer look at this popular, wealth-building strategy.
+On the other hand, cash-out refinances are a fantastic tool for real estate investors looking to grow a portfolio of investments by leveraging home equity.
+The cash that borrowers pull out of their existing investment properties — whether on a loan or not — could be put toward another rental property, a rental property renovation, or even a flip

 How Cash-Out Refinancing Works